DanZinagri/NicheD20/docs/Magic/Spells/index.md

 title: Spells
 ---

 This page lists the various spells into tables, organized by affinity.
-Some spells may fall under multiple categories for affinity.
-Details of the spell and related talents are located on their individual pages.
+Some spells may fall under multiple categories for each affinity.
+Details of the spell and related talents are located on their individual pages

 ## Air (Essence) Affinity Spells